 Liquid crystal retarders feature a short switching time compared to mechanical variable wave plates due to the lack of moving parts.
 The switching time of a liquid crystal retarder depends on several variables, some of which are controlled in the manufacturing process, and some by the user.

 In general, liquid crystal retarders will always switch faster at higher driving voltage than at lower driving voltage.
 Also, the fall time (from low voltage to high voltage) is faster than rise time (from high voltage to low voltage) when the LC retarder is switched between two voltages.
-The graph to the right depicts examples of switching between different voltages.
-If faster switching speeds are desired, we recommend using the retarder together with a fixed wave plate so that the retarder can be used at a higher voltage.
+The graph to the right depicts an example of switching between 1.26 V and 10 V. If faster switching speeds are desired, we recommend using the retarder together with a fixed wave plate so that the retarder can be used at a higher voltage.

 In addition, the material's viscosity and hence the switching speed also depend on temperature of the LC material.
 As can be seen below, the switching speed can increase by as much as two times by heating the LC retarder.
 Our standard LC retarders are designed to work at temperatures up to 45 °C, where they can still maintain the specified retardation.
 If additional speed is required, the retarders can work at temperatures up to 70 °C, but the maximum retardation value will be lower.

 The switching speed is also related to the thickness of the LC retarder, the rotational viscosity of the LC material, and the dielectric anisotropy of the LC material.
 However, since each of those variables affects other operating parameters as well, our LC retarders are designed to optimize overall performance, with a special emphasis on switching time.
 We also offer custom and OEM LC retarders optimized for other parameters, as well as faster liquid crystal retarders.
 See the Custom Capabilities tab above, or contact Tech Support for details.